-Below is a general outline for what we will be working on at different times of the year:
+Below is a general outline for what we will be doing at different times of the year:

 All year: Taking care of the animals, fire wood making

-Apr-May: Preparing garden; sowing and planting out seedlings; bringing out manure with the horse; preparing grain fields; sowing grains; fencing; preparing the hayfield.
+Apr-May: Preparing garden; sowing and planting out seedlings; stacking firewood, bringing out manure with the horse; preparing grain fields; sowing grains; fencing; preparing the hayfield.

 July: Hay work, gardening

 August: Hay work, gardening, picking berries, and making jam, juice etc.